-Conductive Hearing Loss is a problem in the outer or middle ear that prevents sound from reaching the inner ear.
+Conductive hearing loss occurs when there is a problem in the outer or middle ear that prevents sound from reaching the inner ear.
 Most conductive hearing losses are temporary and can be treated with medication or surgery.
-When it cannot be treated with those means, most people benefit from the use of a hearing aid.
+When it cannot be treated with those means, many people benefit from the use of a hearing device.

-Sensorineural Hearing Loss is the result of a problem in the inner ear.
-It occurs when hair cells in the cochlea are missing or damaged.
+Sensorineural hearing loss is the result of a problem in the inner ear, and occurs when hair cells in the cochlea are missing or damaged.
 These are responsible for producing signals that the brain needs to interpret sound.

-Sometimes a conductive hearing loss occurs in combination with a sensorineural hearing loss.
-This is when there is damage to either the outer or middle ear and the inner ear or auditory nerve.
-When this occurs, this is called a Mixed Hearing Loss.
+Sometimes a conductive hearing loss occurs in combination with a sensorineural hearing loss, and occurs when there is damage to either the outer or middle ear and the inner ear or auditory nerve.
+This type of condition is called a mixed hearing loss.

 We are a locally owned, full service hearing and audiology practice focused on providing the highest quality of hearing care.
 With over 30 years serving San Diego our team is ready to help you get the most out of life!